filswan/go-swan-client/README.md

 ## Send Deals
 :bell: The input dir and out dir should only be absolute one.

-:bell: This step is only necessary for public tasks.
+:bell: This step is only necessary for public tasks, since for private deals, the step `Create A Task` includes sending deals.

 You can choose one of the following 2 options according to your task bid_mode.
 ### Option:one: Manual deal

 **Conditions:**